jim-moser/zf2-validators-empty-or/README.md

 JimMoser\OrChain and JimMoser\VerboseOrChain classes use the validator plugin manager to add validators by name.
-In the code below the attachByName method call results in the JimMoser\OrChain object using a Zend\Validator\ValidatorPluginManager instance to create a Zend\Validator\NotEmpty validator instance.
+In the code below the attachByName method call results in the JimMoser\OrChain object using a Laminas\Validator\ValidatorPluginManager instance to create a Laminas\Validator\NotEmpty validator instance.

 	$orChain = new \JimMoser\OrChain();
 	$orChain->attachByName('NotEmpty');